UACOMTucson/MedDocs/docs/Oasis_lottery.md

 ##Can I change grids if I do not like my schedule?

 The lottery system is used to ensure fairness and try to maximize student satisfaction.
 Due to the limited amount of slots in each rotation date, the lottery results are final.
+During the first week after results are published, you are allowed to swap with a classmate if you both agree to do so.